 This can be attributed to several factors to include wrong muscle type recruitment and incorrect pattern learning, but regardless it’s a lesson to be learned.

-The solution across the board has become to practice the actual action (like swinging a normal bat) for pattern learning and then training muscle movements with strong carry over like presses, kettlebells, and squats.
+The solution across the board has become to practice the actual action (like swinging a normal bat) for pattern learning and then training muscle movements with strong carry over like presses, deadlifts, bench, and squats.

 So, in your search for a sport-specific functional training plan, think about carryover, not replication.